 Resources: Support for Survivors and Their Families

-The Canadian Centre supports survivors of child sexual abuse material through specialized resources, advocacy, and research in order to find solutions to what is a growing, global issue.
+C3P is committed to supporting survivors of child sexual abuse whose abuse was recorded and, in many cases, distributed online through specialized resources, advocacy, and research in order to find solutions to what is a growing, global issue.

 Survivor Advocacy Groups

 We are dedicated to working collaboratively with survivors so we can to change the world for these individuals, their families, the children still enduring abuse, and to prevent it from happening wherever possible.
 Learn more about their mission and impact on the protection of children.